Election 2020: Jack Tame - How Judith Collins changed her strategy

 - Election 2020: Judith Collins calls Jacinda Ardern a 'poor wee thing' in post-match spar - NZ H...

-The second thing I noted in the debate was that Judith Collins appeared to change her campaign strategy in real time.
-Whether it's her softly-spoken TV ad or her media appearances in the last month, National has been trying to push a more gentle side to Judith Collins.
-They know they can't out-kindness Jacinda Ardern, but they thought a few soft Labour voters could be tempted back to supporting National if Collins could only smooth off some of those sharp corners.
+The second thing I noted was that National leader Judith Collins appeared to change her campaign strategy in real time.
+Whether her softly-spoken TV ad or her media appearances of the last month, National had been trying to push a more gentle side to Collins.
+They know they can't out-kindness Labour's Jacinda Ardern, but they thought a few soft Labour voters could be tempted back to supporting National if Collins could only smooth off some of those sharp corners.

-I think Judith Collins scrapped that strategy at about 7.36pm on Tuesday evening.
-Throughout that debate, she steadily brought back the snark.
-She had the Muldoon grin going, and was peacocking in the post-debate interviews.
+I think Collins scrapped that strategy about 7.36pm on Tuesday evening.
+Throughout the debate, she steadily brought back the snark.
+She had the Muldoon grin going and was peacocking in the post-debate interviews.

-And if we were in any doubt as to whether she'd changed tack, there was none on Wednesday.
+And if we were in any doubt as to whether she'd changed tack, she made it crystal clear on Wednesday.
 After Jacinda Ardern said she wasn't drawn to blood sport-style contests, Collins replied in classic condescending fashion.

 "Poor wee thing."